nutriverse/mwana/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# `ipccheckr`: Utilities for analysing children’s nutritional status
+# `mwana`: Utilities for analysing children’s nutritional status

 <!-- badges: start -->